Indulge With Mimi

 – Incorrect measurements when splitting the batter to make multiple colors.
 FIX: Use a kitchen scale to carefully weigh out ingredients.
 Make one batter at a time for each color.
 Completed batters can be kept inside a piping bag for up to 2 hours.

-– Meringue too dry FIX: Do not overbeat meringue.
-Stop once the meringue does not slip in the bowl when turned upside down.
+- Meringue too dry FIX: Make sure the sugar is added into the egg whites at the correct time, when the beater starts leave tracks in the egg whites, add the sugar and do not overbeat.
+Stop whipping once the meringue does not slip in the bowl when turned upside down.

 – Gel colours are corrupted FIX: Shake bottles before using and add the colour during the meringue stage instead of the folding stage.
 Make sure they are not expired.

-Here are some other posts which will help you fix your macaron problems once you have pinpointed what the problem is after reading the Troubleshooting guide:
+Here are some other posts which will help you fix your macaron problems once you have pinpointed what the problem is after reading this Troubleshooting guide:

 What Causes Hollow Macaron Shells